 If you have some free time in Zhangjiajie in the evening, you can see two performances, one in a theater and the other below Tianmen Mountain.

-Charming Xiangxi focuses on the Tujia, Bai, and Miao minorities and is quite interesting, especially if you have never seen this kind of performance.
-The show is divided into two parts: the first part is inside the theater, and the second part is outside.
-You can return to the hotel after the first part.
+This performance focuses on the Tujia, Bai, and Miao minorities and is quite interesting, especially if you have never seen this kind of performance before.
+The show is divided into two parts: the first inside the theater, the second outside.
+After the first part, you can return to the hotel.
 The second part is basically a sales pitch.

 Rafting in the Maoyan River (茅岩河)

-While exploring the river from the boat, you can see the beautiful mountains around the river and some local people on their tiny boats as they travel back and forth from their remote houses to the nearby villages.
+While exploring the river by boat, you can see the beautiful mountains surrounding it and local people on tiny boats as they travel back and forth between their remote houses and nearby villages.

 Best time to visit Zhangjiajie and where to stay

-The best time would probably be between November and April: fewer rain chances, though the temperature is a bit low (around 8°C).
-I read that April is the best month.
-I can’t confirm it from personal experience, but it makes sense.
+The best time would probably be between November and April: fewer chances of rain, though the temperature is a bit low (around 8°C).
+April is usually the best month.

 Please avoid the national holidays at all costs!
-Zhangjiajie is crowded all year round, but I can’t imagine what it will be like in the first week of May or October.
+Zhangjiajie is crowded year-round, but I can’t imagine what it will be like in the first week of May or October.
 A friend told me you can expect to queue for 2 hours only to get into the Bailong elevator.

-You have two main options for accommodation: a hotel near the Zhangjiajie National Forest Park entrance or a stay in Zhangjiajie City.
-The first option is more convenient when visiting the “Avatar mountains” and the second when you want to visit Tianmen Mountain.
-Either way, you can find hotels for all pockets on Booking.com or Trip.com.
-Trip.com can also be used to book tickets for the different scenic areas.
+You have two main accommodation options: a hotel near the Zhangjiajie National Forest Park entrance or a stay in Zhangjiajie City.
+As I previously explained, the first option is more convenient for visiting the “Avatar mountains” and the second for visiting Tianmen Mountain.
+Either way, you can find hotels for all budgets on Booking.com or Trip.com.

 List of prices for Zhangjiajie

-This is a list of what you’ll have to pay to visit the main scenic spots without counting the transfer to a different location.
-As you can see, it’s ridiculously expensive and also very confusing.
-If you add up all the tickets, you’ll pay a whopping 1300+ RMB.
+This is the list of tickets you’ll need to pay for to visit the different areas in Zhangjiajie.
+As you can see, it’s very expensive and sometimes confusing.
+If you decide to visit all the areas, you’ll have to pay over 1,300 RMB if you buy the tickets individually.

 1. Tianmenshan Glass Road Scenic Area: 261 RMB